 Resulticks Named to Gartner Magic Quadrant for Fourth Year in a Row

-NEW YORK, May 19, 2020 /PRNewswire/ -- Resulticks, the world's fastest-growing real-time conversation marketing cloud solutions provider, has been named by Gartner to the May 2020 Magic Quadrant for Multichannel Marketing Hubs*(MMH).
+CHENNAI, India and NEW YORK, May 20, 2020 /PRNewswire/ -- Resulticks, the world's fastest-growing real-time conversation marketing cloud solutions provider, has been named by Gartner to the May 2020 Magic Quadrant for Multichannel Marketing Hubs*(MMH).
 This marks the fourth consecutive time since the company's founding just eight years ago that Resulticks has been placed in the Gartner Magic Quadrant.
 Read a copy of the full Gartner analysis online at resulticks.com.

 Redickaa Subrammanian, CEO and co-founder of Resulticks, said, "I believe Resulticks' repeated recognition in the Magic Quadrant attests to the transformative value our approach brings to the market—an integrated solution that enables concrete attribution and achieves top-line growth for all businesses."